-Growing up, we were fortunate to spend time each Summer at a friends bach just a stone's throw away from the water.
+Growing up, we were fortunate to spend time each summer at a friend's bach just a stone's throw away from the water.
 I loved these holidays - not only were they filled with lots of fun at the beach, but they were the chance to get lost in a good book, to play the same round of Monopoly for days on end and to do jigsaw puzzles.
 But not just any jigsaw puzzles, giant jigsaw puzzles - the kind that when you're finally finished, you want to somehow preserve and never have to break up because you're so proud that you finally figured out where all the pieces went!

-We would spend hours working on these puzzles - constantly looking back at the cover picture trying to figure out where all the different pieces went.
+We would spend hours working on these puzzles, constantly looking back at the cover picture trying to figure out where all the different pieces went.
 I remember the frustration of trying to make pieces fit where they were never intended to go.
 I would turn them, and then turn them again, trying over and over to make them fit where I was convinced that they belonged.

-Life can feel like one of those jigsaw puzzles - we have all these different pieces that we're trying to position and sometimes we get stuck, attempting to force a piece to fit where it doesn't go.
+Life can feel like one of those jigsaw puzzles.
+We have all these different pieces that we're trying to position and sometimes we get stuck, attempting to force a piece to fit where it doesn't go.
 Trying to position even just one piece in the wrong place can skew the picture that we see, affecting all the surrounding pieces.

 No one puts new wine into old wineskins.
 For the new wine would burst the wineskins, spilling the wine and ruining the skins.
 New wine must be stored in new wineskins.

-In this context, Jesus is telling us that even though there will be a time for His disciples to fast again, that it won't look the same as it did under the Old Covenant because the Cross has changed everything (I'd love to digress and explain about what this new fasting looks like, but that's a different post for another day!).
-Jesus was not saying that the old skin, the old approach was wrong, but He is making it clear that what was good at one point in time will no longer be adequate in this new season.
+In this context, Jesus is telling us that even though there will be a time for His disciples to fast again, it won't look the same as it did under the Old Covenant because the Cross has changed everything (I'd love to digress and explain about what this new fasting looks like, but that's a different post for another day!).
+Jesus is not saying that the old skin, the old approach was wrong, but He is making it clear that what was good at one point in time will no longer be adequate in this new season.

 There are times when embracing something new requires us to be willing to set aside something old - because if we persist in trying to make two pieces of the 'puzzle' that belong to two different parts of the picture fit together, we can end up ruining them both.
 We rob ourselves of the new thing that God wants to deposit into our lives because the old mindset, the old way of doing things cannot contain it.
 Consequently we can begin to think of the 'old' as a bad thing, rather than being able to celebrate the good part that it has played in the overall picture of our lives.